mj8arrett/v4-press-release/README.md

 This section attempts to imagine the key questions that people would ask about the new product:

 - How can I try it out?
-- What are the technical requirements
+- What are the technical requirements?
 - etc.